Concrete is an excellent material for resurfacing a driveway because of its durability.

 Remember that you should not fill the expansion joints with the resurfacer, so get them filled with weatherstripping while you prepare the mixture.

 The resurfacer will remain usable for about half an hour in temperatures as high as 22 degrees Celsius, but it can harden quickly at higher temperatures.
 To prevent that from happening, use cold water for mixing and keep the bag away from sunlight, which will help you work for longer.

-Additionally, it is a good idea to divide the total area into smaller parts if the driveway is large, with each section having an area of 13.37 square metres at most.
+Additionally, it is a good idea to divide the total area into smaller parts if the driveway is extensive, with each section having an area of 13.37 square metres.

 Let the new surface set for about five minutes, and, if required, you can apply a non-slip finish using a finishing broom.
 Use the broom continuously without pauses, making each sweep in one direction to ensure that the surface has a uniform appearance.

-It will take about 6 hours for the driveway to become usable for pedestrian traffic, and for vehicles, you will need to wait for 24 hours before parking them.
+It will take about 6 hours for the driveway to become usable for pedestrian traffic and vehicles; you will need to wait 24 hours before parking them.

-Compared to a new installation, resurfacing a driveway is simpler and more economical.
+Resurfacing a driveway is simpler and more economical than a new installation.
 Most tools and materials required for the process are available at home, which can help speed up the process.
 However, pay attention to certain factors, such as the weather, which can affect the curing time of the driveway.

-Having said that, DIY can be difficult sometimes.
-If you believe you need professional assistance, look no further than Top Coat Concrete.
+DIY can be difficult sometimes.
+If you need professional assistance, look no further than Top Coat Concrete.
 Our Sydney concrete specialists can help you resurface your driveway to ensure it lasts for many years.
 Our concrete resurfacing services are affordable, professional, and of high quality.
 Get a free quote today!